Phil Meadows Project

 Phil Meadows is recognised as one of the UK’s most distinctive, creative and talented musicians.
 Living in London his music is inspired by global sounds demonstrated by his passion for uniting and collaborating with musicians from all over the world.
 Currently Meadows performs across a multitude of genres from jazz and classical to hip-hop, electronica, contemporary music and more.
 He is a multi-instrumentalist with a focus on saxophone, clarinet and flute as well as a prolific composer, orchestrator and conductor.

 In his career so far Meadows has been awarded the 2015 Parliamentary Jazz Ensemble of the Year, 2015 London Music Award for ‘Rising Jazz Star’, 2014 Parliamentary Jazz Newcomer of the Year and the 2013 Peter Whittingham Jazz Award.
-In 2010 he was also a finalist in the European Keep an Eye Jazz Award as the only British representative in the final five.
+In 2010 he was also a finalist in the European Keep an Eye Jazz Award as the only British representative in the final five and in 2017 he is competing in the final of the B-Jazz International Contest.
 He was educated at the internationally renowned Chetham’s School of Music before being awarded a first class undergraduate degree and the George Murphy Prize for Saxophone at Leeds College of Music (2008-2011).
 He then went on to receive the Arches Scholarship to complete his study at postgraduate level at Trinity Laban Conservatoire of Music and Dance (2011-2012).
 Meadows also honed his craft through his role as lead alto in the National Youth Jazz Orchestra between 2011-2014.

 Alongside his role as an assistant lecturer at the University of Kent, Phil Meadows is part of the educational team with the National Youth Jazz Orchestra, a tutor on the Falmouth University-Yamaha Jazz Summer School and has ran educational projects both at Trinity Laban Conservatoire of Music and Dance and in partnership with the Lancaster, London and Gateshead International Jazz Festivals.
 He also continues to programme and run educational activity with the Engines Orchestra.